pwwiur/hough-counter/README.md

 # Hough circle counter
-Circle counter application using computer vision hough algorithm.
+Circle counter application using computer vision hough circle transform algorithm.
+Another capabillity of this application is to save bounding boxes for object detection tasks for deep learning porpuses.
+It saves a `xml` file named the same as image name in opened directory for labels.

 ## Installation